MoldyMacaroniX/dashword.net/_src/pages/contribution-guide.md

 We want to help out new players while showing them the potential the game has.

+If you would like to contribute a course instead of an article, see our [course contribution guide](/contribute-courses/).

 # What we recommend

 We recommend writing articles for any of the following categories: